Abaaza/MJDENGFNB/README.md

 ### Frontend

 The frontend expects `VITE_API_URL` to point at the running backend.
 A sample `.env` file in `frontend/` sets this to `http://localhost:4000` for local development.

+The frontend expects `VITE_API_URL` to point at the running backend.
+A sample `.env` file in `frontend/` sets this to `http://localhost:4000` for local development.
+### Sample data

+Several sample files are available in `backend/pricing` for local testing:

+- `sample_boq.csv` – demo BoQ sheet with 10 items
+- `sample_prices.csv` – rate lookup used by the pricing engine
+- `sample_bluebeam.csv` – example BlueBeam measurements

+The file `backend/src/sampleUsers.js` provides a few demo login accounts when no database is configured.
+Their passwords are `password123`, `secret456` and `admin`.

+Set `RATE_FILE` to the path of `sample_prices.csv` to price the sample BoQ.